Caryogri/farkleWebsite/README.md

 Simon HTML Notes:

 From an HTML standpoint, websites are really just a bunch of HTML files with links in between them.
 I knew this beforehand, but never really saw it firsthand.
 The addition of subdomains is an interesting concept.
 I imagine that this functionality is dependent on the server program that is hosting the actual website, but I am unsure.

+Simon CSS Notes:
+Flex elements, particularly parent divs, can control a lot about the size and position of elements.
+It can be useful to have similar class naming schemes when you need to apply a CSS declaration to multiple elements of distinct classes.
+This works becuase the "." before the class name doesn't require an exact match.
+Also, I test naming classes after colors.
+This did not appear to cause any issues in selecting them meaning that classes do not appear to have restricted variable names.